 Glycaemic load (GL) and cellulite

-The glycaemic load refers to the total amount of glucose derived from a certain food after digestion, as depends on the food itself and the quantity of that food consumed.
+The glycaemic load refers to the total amount of glucose derived from a certain food after digestion, as it depends on the food itself and the quantity of that food consumed.

 How can I minimise the effect of glycemic index on cellulite?